manni8436/MS3-Project/README.md

 #### Jinja:

-[Jinja](https://jinja.palletsprojects.com/en/3.0.x/) use used to populate the site using the content from the site database.
+[Jinja](https://jinja.palletsprojects.com/en/3.0.x/) was used to populate the site using the content from the site database.

 ## :computer: DEPLOYMENT: